This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • For itchy ears associated with allergies, butterbur, quercetin, stinging nettle, or vitamin C supplements may help.

 • Omega-3s like our Morphus Omega 3-T also decrease inflammation and help keep cellular membranes strong.
-This can help with itchy ears, as well.
+This can also help with itchy ears.

 Read about menopause and allergies